teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 This modification made the form to go into success state as soon as the submission is done.

-But if you check your development server, you won't find any changes in the form's behaviour.
+But if you check your development server, you won't find any changes in the form's behavior.
 It's self-consistent as we've changed the code but haven't touched the template yet.
 We need to add the instruction to the template which will show the success message if a user has been succeeded and the entire login form otherwise.
 Svelte's template syntax allows us to easily implement it.

 ```html
 <form on:submit|preventDefault={handleSubmit}>